BrandonSalazarNY/BrandonSalazarNY/README.md

 - 👋 Hi, I’m Brandon Salazar.@BrandonSalazarNY
-- 📖 I am a freshman at Rider University double majoring in **Information Systems and Business Data Analytics with a Programming Track and a Minor in Computer Science**
+- 📖 I am a freshman at Rider University double majoring in **Information Systems and Computer Science and a Minor in Cyber Security**
-- 🌱 I’m currently learning iOS developement which includes the use of Xcode, Swift, and Swift UI.
+- 🌱 I’m currently learning iOS development which includes the use of Xcode, Swift, and Swift UI.
 -  💡I am interested in learning more about the topic of **Supply Chain** in the field of **logistics** , **software management**, and **IoT** .
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on website development projects and iOS projects.
 - 📫 How to reach me Email: bsalazarny@hotmail.com

 <!---